fvdsn/website/posts/better-javascript-promises.md

 >
 > The post makes mention of the concept of `Deferred` this was the popular name for the `Promise` class at the time,
 > and without `async` and `await`, we had to manually use `.then()` and `.pipe()` in our javascript code.
 This was a major
 > pain in the ass and the motivation behind the post.
-But this posts explores a completely different solution using dataflow programming, a feature of the Oz programming language that I really liked at the time.
+But this post explores a completely different solution using dataflow programming, a feature of the Oz programming language that I really liked at the time.
 >
 > Good reading !